snakemake/snakemake-storage-plugin-azure/docs/further.md

-The below example Snakefile and command will stream a file, test.txt, containing the text "Hello, World" to the azure blob: https://account.blob.core.windows.net/container/test.txt, specified using the default-storage-prefix.
+The below example Snakefile and command will stream a file, test.txt, containing the text "Hello, World" to the azure blob: https://account.blob.core.windows.net/container/test.txt.

 ```Snakefile
 rule touch: